-Any SAMK student who has enthusiasm and the right attitude to act as a tutor can apply as a tutor.
+The student union SAMMAKKO is responsible for tutoring at Satakunta University of Applied Sciences.
+Student tutors act as peer tutors for students at the beginning and during their studies.
+SAMMAKKO recruits and trains all SAMK tutors with partners.
+A student who has the enthusiasm and the right attitude to act as a tutor can apply as a tutor.
 You can apply for a tutor twice a year.
-In the spring, you apply for a tutor for the academic year that begins in the fall, and in the fall, you apply for a tutor for the academic year that begins in January.
-Both application periods will be announced separately in the student union channels.
-The announcements will also contain a link to the application instructions.
+In the spring, you are applied for a tutor for the academic year beginning in the autumn, and in the autumn you are applied for a tutor for the academic year beginning in January.
+Both searches will be announced separately in the student body channels.

-A tutor is one of the first people a new student will meet on campus!
-Tutors act as guides for the new student, as side-by-side walkers, especially in the early stages of their studies and introduce students to the new learning environment, school practices, city of study, and other students.
-As a tutor, you can work across fields of study, i.e. you can also tutor a degree program other than the one you are studying.
+Tutor is one of the first people a new student will meet on campus.
+Tutors act as guides for the new student, especially during the early stages of their studies, and introduce students to the new learning environment, school practices, city of study, and other students.
+As a tutor, you can work across fields of study, ie you can also tutor a different degree program than the one you are studying.

 The corresponding task of a tutor is to monitor the activity of tutors and to be a necessary support for other tutors.
 The corresponding tutor therefore bears the responsibility, divides the job roles and, if necessary, selects the volunteers.
 Usually, a person who already has previous experience in tutoring is the corresponding tutor.

 International tutors, act as support for exchange students coming to SAMK.
 Tutors help exchange students to settle in Finland, provide guidance on practical matters (such as official practices, housing, shopping in markets, etc.), advise and answer questions.
 International tutors keep in touch with the exchange before they arrive in Finland.
 International tutors also organize various events where exchange students are introduced to Finnish culture.